phongdangngoc/phongdangngoc/README.md

 ### Hi, I'm Phong Dang :v:
-I graduated with a degree in Information Systems from Industrial University of Ho Chi Minh City.
-Now, I’m a Software Developer in HCMC, Vietnam, with hands-on experience in AWS, Golang, PHP, and other tech.
+I’m a Software Developer in HCMC, Vietnam, with hands-on experience in AWS, Golang, PHP, and other tech.
 I’m especially focused on Golang, using its speed and simplicity to craft reliable, scalable, and high-performing systems.
 I enjoy diving into different programming languages and frameworks, always eager to learn more.
 My love for tech keeps me motivated to build practical, innovative solutions every day.
 ##

 <div align="center">